 At the EIFL General Assembly 2022, licensing coordinators from EIFL partner (...)

-Last year our libraries couldn’t subscribe to new databases and we had to cancel subscriptions due to financial problems.
-However, thanks to the EIFL Licensing programme, our libraries got access to nine databases free of charge or at highly discounted rates.
+Last year our libraries couldn’t subscribe to databases and we had to cancel subscriptions due to financial problems.
+However, thanks to the EIFL Licensing programme, our libraries got access free of charge to databases.
 This has really helped us a lot and has helped our researchers to do important research referring to these databases.

-Diana Jeries Sayej-Naser, EIFL Country Coordinator for Palestine (representing Palestinian Library and Information Consortium)
+Diana Sayej-Naser, EIFL Country Coordinator for Palestine (representing the Palestinian Library and Information Consortium)

 CONTACT US

-For questions, please contact the Licensing Programme Manager Lorraine Estelle: lorraine.estelle@eifl.net
+For questions, please contact the Licensing Programme Manager Britt-Marie Wideberg: britt-marie.wideberg@eifl.net